Nutrition Education Resources

 Dietary Guidelines for Americans 2015-2020

 The Dietary Guidelines for Americans are released every 5 years and provide recommendations for healthy living and chronic disease prevention.
 Suggestions for 2015-2020 include choosing nutrient dense foods, limited added fats, sugars, and sodium, and including whole grains, fruits, veggies, low-fat dairy, and lean protein as part of a healthy lifestyle.
-Follow this link to learn more about the dietary guidelines.
+Visit the Office of Disease Prevention and Health Promotion Web site to learn more about the dietary guidelines.